 The smaller crowds certainly aren’t a sign of Nuremberg’s worthiness as a travel stop.
-The city is full of history, art, culture, architecture, and foods unique to Franconia that you won’t get in Southern Bavaria.
+The city is full of things, tastes, and sights that are unique to Franconia.
+You will not find some of these things in Southern Bavaria.
+That’s part of what makes experiencing these things to do in Nuremberg so important.

 Visiting the Albrecht Dürer House